Shawshank01/bitcoin-viewer/README.md

 The script will:
 - Resolve Bitcoin node IPs from DNS seed
-- Connect to nodes in sequence (with 10-second connection timeout)
+- Connect to nodes in sequence
 - Listen for new blocks for 15 minutes (900 seconds) by default
 - Display each block's header and selected transactions when new blocks are mined
 - Automatically try the next node if connection fails